Health Lope

 In addition, some studies have shown that tongue-sucking can reduce anxiety, leading to reduced stress and increased creativity.

-Causes Of Tongue Sucking In Children
+Causes In Children

 Children, from an early age, are used to sucking.
 This may be of two types